Co-op student analytics project

 E-Procurement & data warehousing

 Health Shared Services BC (HSSBC) hosted BCIT Business Information Technology Management (BITMAN) students Anthony Wong, Ramin Nikzat and Joaquin Paniagua for a data analytics project.
 They provided integration and SQL database expertise (data mining and normalization) for their e-procurement system implementation.
 They performed analysis, audits, research, data comparison, and developed database configurations.
-The advisor for this project was BCIT Business Systems instructor Masoud Jalili.

 Students conduct analytics workshops in Austria